Topl/brambl-cli/microsite/docs/how-tos/manage-contracts.md

 # Manage Contracts

-The contracts are the agreements between the parties they are described using Quivr.
+The contracts are the agreements between the fellowships they are described using Quivr.